Programs + Initiatives

 2022 Designers' Spotlight

-This year's Designers' Spotlight will be presented virtually.
+The Designers' Spotlight is presented virtually.
 Those designers selected to participate will submit portfolio links, supporting materials, and recorded introduction video/audio to be reviewed by participating directors and theatre hiring personnel seeking new talent.

 Here are the important dates as part of the Designers' Spotlight process: